 Signs and symptoms can be different for every baby with NAS.
 Most appear within 3 days (72 hours) of birth, but some can appear right after birth or within a few weeks of birth.
 Signs and symptoms can include:

 Hospitals and your doctor can and do test for the presence of NAS in newborns.
-If your health care provider does detect the presences on NAS they may suggest treatment that may include:
+If your healthcare provider does detect the presence of NAS they may suggest treatment that may include:

 The long-term effects on infants born dependent on opioids (heroin) or other drugs is at this point unknown.